-The Code Enforcement Department promotes a safe and desirable living and working environment in Dundee by enforcing local Building, Zoning, and Public Nuisance Ordinances.
-Code Enforcement is responsible for enforcing codes which address public health and safety issues, including regulations related to rubbish, garbage, specific nuisances, removal of vegetation, zoning, housing, dangerous buildings, and inoperable and unlicensed vehicles on private property.
-The Code Enforcement Department proceeds with enforcement actions both proactively and in response to requests for action received from citizens.
+The Department of Community Standards & Code /Enforcement Compliance promotes a safe and desirable living and working environment in Dundee by enforcing local Building, Zoning, and Public Nuisance Ordinances.
+Community Standards is responsible for enforcing the codes of the Dundee Town Commission which address public health and safety issues, including regulations related to rubbish, garbage, specific nuisances, removal of vegetation, zoning, housing, dangerous buildings, and inoperable and unlicensed vehicles on private property, signs, and farm animals.
+The Community Standards Department proceeds with enforcement actions both proactively and in response to requests for action received from citizens.

-Who Are The Code Enforcement Officers?
+Who Are The Community Standards Enforcement/Compliance Officers?

 What Is The Process?

 General enforcement/compliance practices include direct citation of violation upon observance or verified complaint and the opportunity to be educated in coming into compliance.
 Warnings or contact before issuance of violation is not part of the typical general enforcement practice.

 **Effective July 01, 2021, Florida passed a new law banning anonymous complaints to code officers.

 The new bill prohibits county and municipal code inspectors from initiating an investigation into violations of city or county codes or ordinances based upon an anonymous complaint.
 It also requires that an individual making a complaint of a potential violation provide his or her name and address to the local government body before an investigation may occur.

 The prohibition does not apply if the code inspector has reason to believe the alleged violation presents an imminent threat to public health, safety, or welfare or imminent destruction of habitat or sensitive resources.